 Dharma Rain Zen Center Founding Abbott

 A week before he was scheduled to give a teaching on Tozan’s Five Ranks at the Empty Field Zendo, Kyogen Carlson, abbott of Dharma Rain Zen Center, died suddenly of a heart attack on his way to oryoki breakfast in Portland.
 He was 65 years old.
-Seido’s teacher was a widely beloved and deeply respected by his students, including 50 lay disciples and 5 dharma heirs, and many peers in the American Zen Teachers Association and the Soto Zen Buddhist Association where he served as past president.
+Seido’s teacher was widely beloved and deeply respected by his students, including 50 lay disciples, five dharma heirs, and many peers in the American Zen Teachers Association and the Soto Zen Buddhist Association, where he served as past president.
 Several memorials celebrating his full life were crowded with people whose hearts and lives he touched deeply.
-The Empty Field Zendo / Zen West sangha is indebted to his commitment and service to the dharma.
+The Zen West~Empty Field sangha is indebted to his commitment and service to the dharma.

 Kyogen left a widespread and influential legacy of teaching.
-Through his loving mentorship of the next generation, heestablished the foundation for Dharma Rain’s current development of a 13 acre integrated Soto Zen temple in Northeast Portland featuring co-housing, a children’s program, community access alongside ecological care of the land.
+Through his loving mentorship of the next generation, he established the foundation for Dharma Rain’s current development of a 13-acre integrated Soto Zen temple in Northeast Portland featuring co-housing, a children’s program, and community access alongside ecological care of the land.
 DRZC is a unique thriving Zen sangha.
-Having experienced the limited reach of monastic training, Kyogen and Gyokuko shifted their focus from priest practice to develop meaningful forms for lay people to train and their families to feel welcome, creating two equally respected paths towards transmission and teaching in the sangha – a monk/priest path and lay ordained path.
+Having experienced the limited reach of monastic training, Kyogen and Gyokuko, his wife, shifted their focus from priest practice to develop meaningful forms for lay people to train and their families to feel welcome.
+This approach created two equally respected paths toward transmission and teaching in the sangha — a monk/priest path and lay ordained path.

-Kyogen’s early training began with a strong impulse to find answers to the deeper meaning of life faced with the paradox of violent protests in Berkeley in the late 60’s intended to bring about peace.
-In 1972, Kyogen left the Bay Area and rode his bike to Shasta Abbey in Northern California where he ended up practicing monastically for 10 years, ordaining as a priest and serving as jisha for Jiyu Kennet Roshi from whom he received transmission.
-After meeting and marrying his wife there, current DRZC Abbott, Gyokuko Carlson, the couple moved to the Oregon Priory and later declared independence from Shasta, establishing Dharma Rain Zen Center in Portland, OR.
+Kyogen’s early training began with a strong impulse to find answers to the deeper meaning of life after he was faced with the paradox of violent protests in Berkeley in the late ’60s that were intended to bring about peace.
+In 1972, Kyogen left the Bay Area and rode his bike to Shasta Abbey in Northern California, where he ended up practicing monastically for 10 years.
+There he ordained as a priest and served as jisha for Jiyu Kennet Roshi, from whom he received transmission.
+After meeting and marrying his wife there, current DRZC Abbott Gyokuko Carlson, the couple moved to the Oregon Priory and later declared independence from Shasta, establishing Dharma Rain Zen Center in Portland, OR.

-For many years, Kyogen made annual visits to the Empty Field Zendo mentoring Seido as a new teacher and encouraging wise growth of the sangha.
+For many years, Kyogen made annual visits to Empty Field Zendo, where he mentored Seido as a new teacher and encouraged the wise growth of the sangha.
 Kyogen gave talks and humbly served as jisha for its first Jukai ceremony.
 His generosity was remarkable, though he would often say that he felt he should just “give a little more than his share.”
-When Seido was struggling to complete the engawa on the structure, Kyogen immediately organized a retreat and worked side by side with participants to finish the building, enjoying the work and the fresh summer produce in the August heat.
-Kyogen’s great faith in his students, loving heart and fatherly care of our group will be greatly missed.
+When Seido was struggling to complete the engawa on the structure at Empty Field, Kyogen immediately organized a retreat and worked side by side with participants to finish the building, enjoying the work and the fresh summer produce in the August heat.
+Kyogen’s great faith in his students, loving heart and fatherly care of our group are greatly missed.

 Talks by Kyogen: